Betting on the NFL for Beginners

 Note: Teaser betting guidelines can vary by sportsbook and by sport.
 As an example, the point spread options for football are different than basketball.
 Sportsbooks in Las Vegas have a limit of 8 games on a single teaser bet.

 Teasers are a safer bet since you can minimize the impact of the points spread to your advantage.
 But given you need to win multiple games with a limited payout, it often makes sense to take another look at the game.
-If you are not confident your bet can cover the spread, then you probably should take another look at the opponent or better yet, look at another game.
-Similar to a standard parlay, if you are looking to bet on multiple games, there is a better chance for long term profitability with multiple single bets.
+If you aren't confident your bet can cover the spread, then you should take another look at the opponent.
+Better yet, look at another game.
+Like a standard parlay, if you're looking to bet on multiple games, there is a better chance for long term profitability with multiple single bets.

-Another very common type of sports bet is the Over/Under bet, where instead of picking a team to win the game, the bet is on the combined score of the game.
+Another very common type of sports bet is the Over/Under bet.
+Instead of picking a team to win the game, the bet is on the combined score of the game.

 With this type of bet, the sportsbook puts up a number total that will draw balanced action.
 As a bettor you would analyze that combined total in terms of the scoring and defensive capabilities of the two teams.